Programplaner og emneplaner - Student

 Grading scale

-If the bachelor’s thesis mentions information about people and/or their behavior, OsloMet and the Department for Behavioral Sciences' current rules for privacy and consent must be observed.
+2. Individual written assignment related to practical training, approx. 2,000 words.
+Special criteria have been developed to assess this.
+If the report mentions information about people and/or their behavior, OsloMet and the Department for Behavioral Sciences' current rules for privacy and consent must be observed.
+When a fail grade is awarded for the written assignment, the student is permitted to submit a reworked version.

 Examiners